 - Why are they called “peregrine” falcons?

 Their scientific, Latin name is Falco Peregrinus.
 Peregrinus means wanderer or pilgrim in Latin, though ours are now resident.

 - What makes the St Michael’s peregrines so special?

-St Michael’s Church was the first man-made site/building occupied by peregrines in the south west and the first church in the UK with regular breeding following the peregrines’ recovery from the crash in numbers caused by pesticides in the 1960s.
+St Michael’s Church was the first man-made site/building occupied by peregrines in the south west and the first church in the UK with regular breeding, following the peregrines’ recovery from the crash in numbers, which was caused by pesticides in the 1960s.

 - Do you think they like hearing the Choir rehearse?
 Do they like incense?